QUIC Throughput and Fairness over Dual Connectivity: Conclusions

 \section{Conclusions}

 In this paper, we present the first performance study of QUIC over DC.
-Key insights are given for network operators to understand how different DC parameters and network conditions affect QUIC performance. \revone{}{Regardless if we use aioquic or ngtcp2 as QUIC implementation or whether we use CUBIC or NewReno as congestion control algorithm,} QUIC's throughput is found to be similar to that of TCP in general cases, provided that the UDP receive buffer (when using aioquic) has been increased to similar size as the corresponding TCP buffer.
+Key insights are given for network operators to understand how different DC parameters and network conditions affect QUIC performance. \revone{}{Regardless if we use aioquic or ngtcp2 as the QUIC implementation or whether we use CUBIC or NewReno as the congestion control algorithm,} QUIC's throughput is found to be similar to that of TCP in general cases, provided that the UDP receive buffer (when using aioquic) has been increased to \revone{}{a} similar size as the corresponding TCP buffer.
 We show that QUIC can take advantage of DC when the links share similar properties, and the DC batch size is small.
 When the properties of the links are too far apart, QUIC performance suffers to the degree that the performance would be better if DC was turned off.
-Furthermore, we show that QUIC can achieve system-wide fairness, provided that the link properties are similar.
-We also show that packet duplication allows QUIC to improve throughput for lossy environments at the cost of substantially increased unfairness.
+Furthermore, we show that QUIC can achieve system-wide fairness, provided that the link properties are similar. \revone{}{Otherwise, the DC connection will suffer more than the single connections, showing poor performance and a high degree of unfairness.} We also show that packet duplication allows QUIC to improve throughput for lossy environments at the cost of substantially increased unfairness.

 With aioquic, the QUIC throughput is considerably lower if the UDP receive buffer remains at default values for Linux, as PDCP introduces packet bursts, causing packet drops due to full buffers.
 This occurs especially often in asymmetric link scenarios with high throughput.
 With the increased use of QUIC, we emphasize the importance of studying and optimizing the resources provided by the kernel to QUIC.